Getting Started with Distributions

 Trial Messages Limit

 Webhooks allow external services to be notified when certain events happen.
-You can use webhook as a distribution channel and push a message to the given webhook every time distribution is triggered.
+You can use a webhook as a distribution channel and push a message to the given webhook every time a distribution is triggered.
+Please read more here to learn about timing and re-enabling paused webhooks.

 The audience defines message receivers.
 In some distributions, the audience is determined by the distribution trigger.